HQ20/contracts/contracts/math/README.md

 `DecimalMath` implements the four basic arithmetic operations (`addd`, `subd`, `muld` and `divd`) to operate on token amounts respecting the position of the comma.

-`DecimalMath` assumes that all operands are in the widespread `wei` representation.
+`DecimalMath` assumes that all operands are in the widespread `wei` representation with 18 decimals, unless a different number of decimals is specified.

 When using `DecimalMath` the representation should be the same.
 For example:
  - Multiply 1 token by 0.5: `DecimalMath.muld(1000000000000000000, 500000000000000000)`